Enterprise Messaging Apps vs. Consumer Messaging Apps

 - ISO 27001

-Enterprise messaging apps will also have secure sign-on mechanisms, such as multi-factor authentication or the ability to connect with your single sign-on provider.
+Secure communication apps for the enterprise will also have secure sign-on mechanisms, such as multi-factor authentication or the ability to connect with your single sign-on provider.
 This means only the people who should have access to your company’s communications do.
 With consumer apps, there is no way to control access to outsiders or remove people from conversations after they’ve left the company.

 One final security difference is that with enterprise apps, business own their data, rather than Facebook or GroupMe owning all the data.
 If you were to use a consumer app, you’d have no protection from policy changes that put your company’s data at risk.